-- 1.6.9 Reinstall the lower cowl using the donut in the front and the #8 taper head screws and Tinnerman washers in the rear. - 1.6.10 Once the nutplates are in place, trim the side skin of the fuselage to suit using the photo as a guide.
+- 1.6.8 Using a stop countersink bit, countersink the holes that you drilled in the sides of the lower cowl so that the Tinnerman washer will fit flush with the surface. - 1.6.9 Reinstall the lower cowl using the donut in the front and the #8 taper head screws and Tinnerman washers in the rear. - 1.6.10 Once the nutplates are in place, trim the side skin of the fuselage to suit using the photo as a guide.